Skip navigation

 Congenital mirror movement disorder

-Deletions of genetic material that include the DCC gene have been found in more than 70 percent of colorectal cancers, as well as other cancerous tumors.
-This deletion is not inherited and is found only in the tumor cells.
-Deletion of the DCC gene results in the absence of the netrin-1 receptor.
+The loss (deletion) of the DCC gene and nearby genetic material has been found in the majority of colorectal cancer cases.
+This deletion is also found in other cancerous tumors but not as frequently.
+In the cancer cases that have been associated with the loss of the DCC gene, the deletion was not inherited and was only found in the tumor cells.
+Without the DCC gene, cells cannot produce the netrin-1 receptor.
 As a result, the netrin-1 receptor is not available to trigger apoptosis, resulting in the uncontrolled cell growth and division that leads to cancer.

 Other Names for This Gene